pailhead/three-instanced-mesh/README.md

 The class will run the "placement function" during construction transforming an internal `Object3D` node and writing the TRS matrix into an attribute buffer N times.
 It will convert the provided `THREE.BufferGeometry` into a `THREE.InstancedBufferGeometry` and attach the additional attribute.
 The result is an `InstancedMesh` class (extends `Mesh`) with an `InstancedDistributedGeometry` class (extends `InstancedBufferGeometry`).
 This can then be treated as one object as far as rendering is concerned.
 A different structure can describe colliders for example and could be constructed in the placement function.

-**NOTE:** this works only on r78, see this [pull request](https://github.com/mrdoob/three.js/pull/10750) for discussion, and this [fork](https://github.com/pailhead/three.js/tree/InstancedMesh) if you want to build it for r84.
+# NOTE this works only on r78, see this [pull request](https://github.com/mrdoob/three.js/pull/10750) for discussion, and this [fork](https://github.com/pailhead/three.js/tree/InstancedMesh) if you want to build it for r84.

 # Usage